moteus/lua-lzmq-zmq/README.md

 This library do not provide any emulation for such cases.

 ### Socket
-* Now library provide set/get function for all option even it read or write only.
+* Library provide set/get function for all option even it read or write only.
 If option can not be set/get then function returns EINVAL error.

 * Socket object has one additional method `skt:socket()` which returns `lzmq.socket` object.
 This function need to uset with original `lzmq.poller` calss and is not part of original `lua-zmq` API

+### Message
+Thie library uses lzmq.message class directly

+### Poller
+Thie library uses lzmq.poller class directly